Laches (dialogue): Laches on the futility of fighting in armour [182e–184c]

-Laches argues against the need for fighting in armour by claiming that the Spartans do not practice it; the instructors that Laches has seen are not brave soldiers and so have not benefitted from this knowledge; and it causes cowards to take foolish and damaging military risks.
+Laches argues against the need for fighting in armour by claiming that the Spartans do not practice it; the instructors that Laches has seen are not brave soldiers and so have not benefitted from this knowledge; and it causes cowards to make foolish decisions and elevates military risks.

 The need for expert advice: are the generals qualified to speak about education?
 [184d–187d]

 Melesias and Lysimachus ask Socrates to decide which side is correct.
 Socrates begins by trying to clarify what the actual topic is.
 He determines that the issue is the care of young men's character and asks if there are qualified teachers for this.
 Socrates confesses not to be skilled in this and assumes that Laches and Nicias are either versed in character building or else know of experts in that field.
 Socrates proposes to question them about this to see if they have qualified expertise.